knaw-huc/kabara/readme.md

 The `endpoint` is the id to the Timbuctoo instance.
 These are specified in the configuration file `kabara.yml`.

-You can also specify an alternative graph URI and whether to automatically sync the data when the data changes in
+You can also specify an alternative graph URI and whether to automatically timbuctooSync the data when the data changes in
 Timbuctoo:

 ```console